lterlemez/lterlemez/VBA_istatistik/README.md

     End Select
 End Function
 ```
-## Central Moments ıf a Distribution
+## Central Moments of a Distribution

 This code is consist of conversition formulas from raw moments, but it will have classic formula calculations, too.
 ```vba